Slindex/Slindex/README.md

 ## Social Skills

-I love to work everyday in my soft skills because they are game changing when it comes to work with others and succeed in projects.
+I love to focus everyday in my soft skills because they are game changing when it comes to collaborate with others and succeed in projects.

 Some of my social strenghts are: